 Embarking on a cruise is an adventure.
-On the world’s largest cruise ship, Royal Caribbean’s Symphony of the Seas, there is no shortage of discoveries to capture travelers’ attention.
+On board Royal Caribbean’s Symphony of the Seas, there is no shortage of discoveries to capture travelers’ attention.
 This includes a lush, green oasis not many would expect to find while cruising.

 Exploring the ship